Gavriil1/CI_PP3_BJ/README.md

 5. I expect to receive feedback when the game concludes.
 6. I want to visually observe the new card I receive when dealt a new card.
 7. I want to visually observe the new card the casino receives when it recives a new card.
-8. 7a I want to have an option, to choose if I want to receive an additional card.
+8. I want to have an option, to choose if I want to receive an additional card.

 ### Site Owner
-9. I want to be able to see the propabilites casino winning losing or draw the game.
+9. I want to be able to see the propabilites of casino winning losing or draw the game.
 10. I want to provide feedback to the user when they make incorrect inputs or when deciding whether to draw a new card or not.
 11. I want to welcome user with a welcome message.